liam-prevelige/personal-website/README.md

 # Liam Prevelige
-Last Updated Dec 2021
+*Last Updated Dec 2021*

 This repository contains the code behind my personal website, which explores my background, projects, and ways to get in touch.
 Check it out at [www.liamprevelige.com](https://www.liamprevelige.com)!

 ## Particles.js
 If you like the particles logo, I've added some more information below.
-I converted a headshot to particles by removing color ranges in photoshop.
-Just delete any sections of your target photo - any regions with color will be converted to particles.
+I converted a headshot to particles by removing color ranges in photoshop; just delete any sections of your target photo that you don't want converted to particles.
 Particle behavior is defined in *params.json*, *particle-image.js*, and the compressed *particle-image.min.js*

 **index.html**